-During 2018, Fraport Greece A proceeded with the implementation of a multidimensional aeronautical strategy, serving the company's objective for traffic growth.
-The results of Company's efforts are reflected into the considerable increase of the total traffic at the 7 Greek airports (+7,9%), with international sector being the main driver of growth presenting a double-digit increase (+11,6%).
+During 2018, Fraport Greece B proceeded with the implementation of a multidimensional aeronautical strategy, serving the Company's objective for traffic growth.
+The results of company's efforts are reflected into the considerable increase of the total traffic at the 7 Greek airports (+10,2%), with international sector being the main driver of growth presenting a double-digit increase (+11,3%).

-Focusing on the key objectives that have shaped Fraport Greece A route development and marketing actions during 2018, these can be summarised hereafter:
+Focusing on the key objectives that have shaped Fraport Greece B route development and marketing actions during 2018, these can be summarised hereafter:

-- The establishment of Fraport Greece A and its role at the global aviation and tourism scenes.
-Through Company's participation at the main international and local aviation/tourism industry conferences (i.e. IATA Slot Conferences & Routes Conferences, Helexpo, Philoxenia, Hoteliers' Conferences etc.), Fraport Greece A achieved to build up a close and constructive cooperation with the airline/tourism communities and authorities, promoting effectively this way the company's business development and local synergies' objectives. - 2.
+- 1. The establishment of Fraport Greece B and its role at the global aviation and tourism scenes.
+Through Company's participation at main international and local aviation/tourism industry conferences (i.e. IATA Slot Conferences & Routes Conferences, Helexpo, Philoxenia, Hoteliers' Conferences etc.), Fraport Greece B achieved to build up a close and constructive cooperation with the airline/tourism communities and authorities, promoting effectively this way the company's business development and local synergies' objectives. - 2.
 The extension of airlines' operating season with the introduction of operations during shoulder and winter months.
-Towards this direction, Fraport Greece A introduced the winter "New International Routes" incentive aiming at attracting international services and thus increasing traffic. - 3.
-The implementation of local workshops, aiming at building up partnerships in favor of both destinations' and airlines' promotion and development.
-During 2018, Fraport Greece A hosted successfully workshops with local stakeholders, authorities and airlines for the aforementioned purposes in Thessaloniki, Chania & Kavala. - 4.
-The on-going presentation of the market opportunities and new air services development potential to targeted airlines, aiming at attracting additional traffic to Fraport Greece A airports, strengthening the international network especially outside Europe and replacing carriers that have exited the domestic network, in line with Fraport Greece A air services development strategy.
-During 2018, Fraport Greece A welcomed a considerable number of new routes at its airports, such as Qatar's new routes to Thessaloniki (all year-round) being the ones contributing significantly to the strategic objective of developing new markets outside Europe.

-- 5. The successful launch of the Market Research Project at all 7 airports of Fraport Greece A, providing the Company with valuable insight on passengers' profile, travel and buying behavior, as well as customer satisfaction in relation to a big number of operational and commercial features and services available at the 7 airports. - 6.
-The production of Fraport Greece A airports' own official magazines aiming at promoting the Company's airports and mostly the respective 7 unique Greek destinations.
-During 2018, 8 different editions were published, which were highly evaluated by the passengers and other tourism related bodies in terms of quality of content and design.
+Towards this direction, Fraport Greece B introduced the winter "New International Routes" incentive aiming at attracting international services and thus increasing traffic. - 3.
+The on-going monitoring of the market opportunities and new air services development potential to targeted airlines, aiming at attracting additional traffic to Fraport Greece B airports, strengthening the international network especially outside Europe and replacing carriers that have exited the domestic network, in line with Fraport Greece B air services development strategy.
+During 2018, Fraport Greece B welcomed a considerable number of new routes at its airports, such as Qatar's new routes to Mykonos, being the ones contributing significantly to the strategic objective of developing new markets outside Europe. - 4.
+The successful launch of the Market Research Project at all 7 airports of Fraport Greece B, providing Fraport Greece B with valuable insight on passengers' profile, travel and buying behavior, as well as customer satisfaction in relation to a big number of operational and commercial features and services available at the 7 airports. - 5.
+The production of Fraport Greece B airports' own official magazines aiming at promoting Fraport Greece B airports and mostly the respective 7 unique Greek destinations.
+During 2018, 7 different editions were published, which were highly evaluated by the passengers and other tourism related bodies in terms of quality of content and design.